Avraham Neguise: Political career

 In a 2016 interview with an American Jewish student newspaper, Neguise explained the value of Israel's Absorption Ministry: "It is responsible for absorbing new immigrants and helping them integrate into society.
 Be it is housing, employment, education, health and welfare.
 The government is ready to absorb millions of immigrants.
 I will tell you my story.
 I grew up as a shepherd in Ethiopia, I immigrated to Israel 31 years ago.
 I got an equal opportunity for education in Israel.
 While in Ethiopia I graduated from high school, here in Israel, I have five degrees, and I'm a legislator in Israel.
 I am one of the millions who settled here successfully."

+In April 2025 Neguise was expelled from the African Union Conference Center and Office Complex, the headquarters for the African Union after other member states refused to attend for an annual meeting.

+Personal life

+Neguise is married with two children, and lives in the Pisgat Ze'ev settlement in East Jerusalem.